 The B-52 drink (or B52) is a layered cocktail made with a coffee liqueur, an Irish cream liqueur and an orange flavored liqueur.
 The ingredients are layered one top of the other such that three distinct colored layers are visible.

-This drink is usually made as a shooter in a shot glass, and is expected to be consumed as a shooter would be, bottoms up.
+This drink is usually made as a shooter in a shot glass.
+And it is expected to be consumed as a shooter…in one swig.
 But this can also be made as a dessert cocktail by increasing the amount of the ingredients and using a slightly bigger glass.

 It is believed to have been named after the bombers used by the US called B-52 Stratofortress in Vietnam.
 Another legend has it that it is named after the popular music band the B-52s.

 - 1 part Bailey’s Irish Cream